-Deception … corruption … self-destructive anti-heroes: noir is the dark-minded cousin of the hard-boiled detective novel.
+Deception, corruption, self-destructive anti-heroes: the noir book genre is the dark-minded cousin of the hard-boiled detective novel.
 Many of the sub-genre's greatest tales focus on the criminals instead of the detectives—and when a detective is present, he's often as morally questionable as the villain he pursues.

 From James Ellroy to James M. Cain, these crime noir novels will transport you into the black hearts of men and women on either side of the law.
+Here are 15 of the top crime books with a noir grit.
 Care to take a ride?

 Blood on the Moon

 Master of the LA noir novel, the first book in James Ellroy’s Lloyd Hopkins trilogy follows the titular character as he tracks down a demented killer.
 Hopkins had always dreamed of protecting the city of Los Angeles as a cop, but when he was called into patrol the streets during the Watts riots, he learned that often meant shedding blood.
 Seventeen years later, he’s a plainclothes family man … but when 20 women are murdered, he’ll have to think like a killer before another victim is claimed.

 McBride’s novel puts you on both sides of a crime, giving you the perspective of Jerry Dean—who hides $52,000 that he owes to his partners and crooked cops in a trailer he uses for cooking meth—and that of Deputy Sheriff Dale Banks, who finds the cash and takes it.
 Taking place in Gasconade, Missouri—once referred to as the meth capital of the world—these two soon learn that everything has its consequences.